ZachAnders/ddfastmail/README.md

 	./ddfastmail.py myconfig.json

-YOUR CONFIGURATION FILE MUST NOT BE GROUP OR WORLD READABLE. ddfastmail will not read the configuration file if your permissiong are too open.
-This is because the credentials in the configuration file could also be used to infiltrate your fastmail account, and thus you should take their security very seriously.
+YOUR CONFIGURATION FILE MUST NOT BE GROUP OR WORLD READABLE. ddfastmail will not read the configuration file if your permissions are too open.
+This is because the credentials in the configuration file could also be used to infiltrate your fastmail account.
+You should take their security very seriously.

-Syntax:
+####Syntax:
 Domain records in the configuration prefixed with '$' are evaluated as python statements, and thus can contain variable reference, function calls, or more advanced expressions.

 Included are two example configuration files simpleconfig.json
-	Simplest possible case.
-Sets fastmail credentials and a single domain to update. $current_ip causes ddfastmail to attempt to eval('current_ip'), which resolves to an internal variable set inside ddfastmail.
+> Simplest possible case.
+Sets fastmail credentials and a single domain
+> to update. $current_ip causes ddfastmail to attempt to eval('current_ip'),
+> which resolves to an internal variable set inside ddfastmail.

 examplerecordtypes.json
-	Shows both multiple domains and multple records types, all of which could potentially be configured separately.
-Shows both dynamic IPs and static IPs.
+> Shows both multiple domains and multple records types, all of which
+> could potentially be configured separately.
+Shows both dynamic IPs and
+> static IPs.
 Also include a TXT record.